PaddlePaddle/Paddle/paddle/fluid/inference/tests/api/int8_mkldnn_quantization.md

 Note: MKLDNN and MKL are required.

 ## 1. Enable INT8 MKLDNN quantization
-You can refer to the unit test in `analyzer_int8_image_classification_tester.cc`.
+For reference, please examine the code of unit test enclosed in `analyzer_int8_image_classification_tester.cc`.

 * ### Create Analysis config
 INT8 quantization is one of the optimizations in analysis config.
 More information about analysis config can be found [here](https://github.com/PaddlePaddle/FluidDoc/blob/develop/doc/fluid/advanced_usage/deploy/inference/native_infer_en.md#upgrade-performance-based-on-contribanalysisconfig-prerelease)

 * ### Create quantize config by analysis config

-We enable the MKLDNN quantization procedure by analysis config, and pass the prepared data.
-Meanwhile, you can set all the quantization parameters by using quantize config.
-For example, set quantization op names, set quantization strategies etc.
+We enable the MKL-DNN quantization procedure by calling an appropriate method from analysis config.
+Afterwards, all the required quantization parameters (quantization op names, quantization strategies etc.) can be set through quantizer config which is present in the analysis config.
+It is also necessary to specify a pre-processed warmup dataset and desired batch size.

 ```cpp
 //Enable MKLDNN quantization